utep-cs-systems-courses/os-archiver/Readme.md

 # Important considerations and restrictions

+** System call requirement: **
 Your program should only perform i/o by explicitly calling posix syscalls, as exposed in python's OS module.

-The standard tar program implements many advanced features that are not required for your archiver.
+** Don't aspire to be compatible with the standard tar: ** The standard tar program implements many advanced features that are not required for your archiver.
 You do not need to implement them, and the encoding used by your program will likely be very different (and incompatible) with the encodings used by the "standard" tar.

+** Determining file size: **
 Note that the size of the files being archived may be greater than a computer's address space.
 Like both Unix's original the FSF herd's current implementation of tar, your program should not require such a large amount of memory.

+** Binary files: **
+Mytar.sh should be capable of copying the contents of both plain-text and non-text "binary" files.

+** Error reporting: **
+Mytar.sh should report something useful (to stderr) if things run amuck.
-Like tar, your mytar.sh should be capable of copying the contents of both plain-text and non-text "binary" files and provide some minimal error checking.
-For example, mytar.sh should report (to stdout) if a file or archive cannot be read or written, or if an archive is truncated or its contents are obviously corrupted.
+For example, it should indicate if file or archive cannot be read or or an archive's contents are obviously corrupted.

 # Hints and suggestions